Tron0/AkladellWebsite/rules.md

 current level affect their ability to comprehend and learn new magic.
 When gaining a new level, a spellcaster may reroll previously not [<u>understood</u>](#mind) spells from their spellbook.

+## <span id=Spell-Copying> Spell Copying </span>

+Copying spells from a scroll runs the cost of an essential magical ink that is suited for the spell book at hand.
+After successfully understanding a spell, the mage may decide to rewrite the spell in the book.
+This costs 100 GP worth of ink and one day of downtime per spell level.
+A lightning bolt in this case would cost 300 gold and three days' worth of downtime.

 ## Innate Magic